 - Separate the loops and apply a bead of hot glue.

 - Press and hold the end piece in place.

-If you’re using a green versus a white wreath form the key is to make sure none of the green is showing before you glue each section.
+If you’re using a green wreath form versus a white wreath form make sure none of the green is showing before you glue each section.

-If you want you can make a hanger out of the same yarn and glue it in place between a few loops.
-Or you could use a pretty wintery ribbon.
+You can use some pretty ribbon if you want or you can do like I did.
+Make your hanger out of the same yarn and glue it in place between a few loops.

-I added a few grape cluster picks to my fluffy winter wreath.
-You could add some pine cones, some winter greenery, or anything that says winter to you.
-I’ve been holding onto these grape cluster picks for a very long time and I think they look perfect on my winter wreath.
+Or you could add pine cones, winter greenery, or anything that says winter to you.
+I think these grape cluster picks look perfect on my winter wreath.

 I really like the shiny contrast of the grapes against the fluffy and muted wreath.
 Whatever wintery adornments you add to yours it will be a lovely addition to your winter decor, inside or out.